ralna/GALAHAD/doc/Julia/rst-dir/arc_functions.rst

 	*
 		- status

-		- is a scalar variable of type Int32 that gives the entry and exit status from the package.
+		- is a scalar variable of type INT that gives the entry and exit status from the package.

 		  On initial entry, status must be set to 1.